 beliefs, unsubstantiated understandings, and illusions, allowing you

-to inquire into your true essence.
-Through this self-inquiry, you gain
+to discover your true essence.
+Through this self-discovery, you gain

 self-awareness and with it, undergo profound personal transformation,